After Hours Care at Night or On the Weekend

-If your child is experiencing a life-threatening emergency, dial 9-1-1 and or go to nearest emergency room or hospital.
-A few extended hours clinics are open late till 9 pm that can also help you.
-Call our office as soon as you need help/ if it is urgent and you need help and call our office at 408-945-0300 and physician on call covering after hours will call you back.
-Make sure to leave your and patient name, telephone number and message clearly.
-Please try to call preferably between 8 am to 8 pm.
+If your child is experiencing a life-threatening emergency, dial 9-1-1 and/or go to the nearest emergency room or hospital.
+A few extended hours clinics are open late until 9pm that can also help you.
+If it is urgent, call our office at (408) 945-0300 as soon as you need help and the physician on call covering after hours will call you back.
+Make sure to leave your and the patient’s name, telephone number and message clearly.
+Please try to call preferably between 8am and 8pm.

-Prescription refills, well visits, immunizations, school physicals, billing questions or making a routine appointment,etc. are not considered emergencies or urgent matters to call after hours.
-Please call our office or just come to the office when clinic is open.
-We are open during 9 am to 6 pm on Monday and Wednesdays and between 10 am and 7 pm on Tuesdays and Thursdays.
-We are closed for lunch between 1 pm to 2 pm.
+Prescription refills, well visits, immunizations, school physicals, billing questions or making a routine appointment, etc. are not considered emergencies or urgent matters to call after hours.
+Please call our office or come to the office when the clinic is open.
+We are open 9am to 5pm Monday through Friday.
+We are closed for lunch between 12pm to 1pm.
 We will make sure that you or your child is seen.

 Phone coverage is provided 24 hours a day, seven days a week.
 If your call is medical related, you will get a return call from an after-hours pediatric nurse or physician, who will answer your questions.
 One of our providers will be reached if it is medically necessary.